NCSU-High-Powered-Rocketry-Club/FIRM-Web-App/docs/index.md

 Welcome to the documentation for **FIRM**--the completely custom flight computer aimed at being a highly accurate, low-cost, and plug-and-play solution for any hobby rocketry data collection needs.

+## What Is FIRM?

+FIRM (Filtered Inertial Rotation Module) is a fully custom **flight computer** designed to:

+- Measure acceleration, rotation, pressure, temperature, and magnetic field.
+- Deliver high-quality, low-cost flight data with accuracy and precision on par or better than commercial solutions.
+- Be extremely user-friendly and versatile, allowing for easy integration into any type of rocket.
 ---

 ## Two Ways to Use These Docs